Rao-Blackwellized Particle Smoothing for Simultaneous Localization and Mapping: Introduction

-We develop a solution with similarities to FastSLAM and speed up the computations of our particle smoother by exploiting the conditionally linear substructure in the problem using Rao-Blackwellization~\citep{Schon+Gustafsson+Nordlund:2005,gustafssonGBFJKN:2002}.
-To this end, we leverage progress in the field of Rao-Blackwellized particle smoothing~\citep{Svensson+Schon+Kok:2015,Svensson+Schon+Lindsten:2014}.
+We develop a solution with similarities to FastSLAM and speed up the computations of our particle smoother by exploiting the conditionally linear substructure in the problem using Rao-Blackwellization~\citep{Schon+Gustafsson+Nordlund:2005,gustafssonGBFJKN:2002,doucetFMR:2000}.
+To this end, we leverage progress in the field of Rao-Blackwellized particle smoothing~\citep{Svensson+Schon+Lindsten:2014,Svensson+Schon+Kok:2015}.
 For these existing algorithms, however, it is not possible to assume a constant map which prevents using these algorithms for standard SLAM problems.
 To the best of our knowledge, the only existing work on particle smoothing for SLAM is~\citet{Berntorp+Nordh:2014}, which assumes that the map is slowly time-varying.
 This can, however, deteriorate the map quality, and have a negative effect on the estimation accuracy, especially in challenging applications.
 Our algorithm overcomes these limitations by explicitly assuming a constant map.
-An alternative interpretation of our SLAM problem is therefore in terms of joint state and parameter estimation.
+An alternative interpretation of our SLAM problem is therefore in terms of joint state and parameter estimation, see \citet{WigrenWLWS:2022} for a recent tutorial on the parameter estimation problem.
 This problem has traditionally been handled using maximum likelihood estimation~\citep{Schon+Wills+Ninness:2011}, and a bit more than a decade ago, an interesting Bayesian solution was derived by \citet{AndrieuDH:2010}.
-See \citet{WigrenWLWS:2022} for a recent tutorial on the parameter estimation problem.
 We will derive a fully Bayesian solution to the SLAM problem, which allows for prior information to be included also on the map.
 This becomes particularly important when building Gaussian process maps.
+Our algorithm can be seen as a special case of~\cite{wigrenRML:2019}, where for the specific form of the SLAM problem turns out to take a particularly nice form.

-The contributions of this paper can be summarized as follows. {\em (i)}~We present a general framework for SLAM which is agnostic to the map representation; {\em (ii)}~We derive a Rao-Blackwellized particle smoothing method, which exploits a conditionally linear or conditionally linearized substructure and circumvents typical pitfalls in alternative particle smoothing approaches; {\em (iii)}~We demonstrate the applicability of the proposed SLAM method in a range of simulated and real-world examples.
+The contributions of this paper can be summarized as follows. {\em (i)}~We present a general framework for SLAM which is agnostic to the map representation; {\em (ii)}~We derive a Rao-Blackwellized particle smoothing method for SLAM, which exploits the conditionally linear or conditionally linearized substructure and circumvents typical pitfalls in particle filtering approaches; {\em (iii)}~We demonstrate the applicability of the proposed SLAM method in a range of simulated and real-world examples.
+A reference implementation of our method and code to reproduce the experiments can be found on \url{https://github.com/manonkok/Rao-Blackwellized-SLAM-smoothing}.